zanesterling/cloth-simulation/README.md

 $ brew install eigen freeglut glew
 ```

-Next update the `INCLUDES` in the `Makefile` to point to the include directories for your versions of each library.
+Next update the `PLATFORM_INCLUDES` in the `Makefile` to point to the include directories for your versions of each library.

 ## Run